Forced to Quit? Your Rights and Options in Ontario

 If you find yourself feeling forced to quit your job in Ontario, you should speak with a lawyer immediately, and ideally before you quit.
 Generally, employees have several paths to consider.
 Depending on the specifics of your situation, your options may include:

-- Fixing Your Work Environment: Sometimes, an employer just needs to hear your concerns in order to rectify them.
+- Fixing your work environment: Sometimes, an employer just needs to hear your concerns in order to rectify them.

-- Negotiating a Severance Package: You may be able to negotiate a severance package with your employer if you’re being constructively dismissed.
+- Negotiating a severance package: You may be able to negotiate a severance package with your employer if you’re being constructively dismissed.
 This can include severance pay, continuation of benefits, and other forms of compensation.

-- Pursuing a Claim for Constructive Dismissal in Court: If negotiation does not result in a resolution that you’re satisfied with, you may consider filing a lawsuit for constructive dismissal.
+- Pursuing a claim for constructive dismissal in court: If negotiation does not result in a resolution that you’re satisfied with, you may consider filing a lawsuit for constructive dismissal.
 This legal action can help you seek compensation for lost wages, emotional distress, and other damages.

 Each of these options comes with different considerations, procedures, and potential outcomes.
 An employment lawyer can provide detailed advice tailored to your circumstances, helping you understand the implications of each choice and guiding you through the process.